During the Civil War there were two green uniformed

 sight rifle, fire ten consecutive rounds, reloading as fast as possible, at two

 targets.
+Targets were a 10 inch circle.
 The first target was 200 yards away and fired at using a rest, the

 other target was paced at 100 yards and fired at offhand.
 A contestant missing the

 targets or averaging more than five inches ( known as the string of 50) from the center

 Regiment under the command of Col. Berdan, consisting of the regulation ten companies

 from New York, three from Michigan and one each from Vermont, New Hampshire and

 Wisconsin).
 The 2nd Regiment was commanded by Col. Henry A. Post consisting of only

 eight companies, (two from New Hampshire, two from Vermont and one each from